Isaac4lves/TempoCodando/README.md

 ---
 <div style="display:flex; justify-content: center;align-items:center">

-<p1>Dont ask me why the code is in Portuguese and the other things are in English...
-I also dont now why this.</p1>
+<p1>Dont ask me why some things is in Portuguese and the other things are in English...
+I also dont now why i do this.</p1>

 </div>